 adb install-multiple

-If you have multiple APK files to install at once, the adb install-multiple
+If you have multiple split APK files to install together, the adb install-multiple command allows you to do this efficiently.

 Example: